felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>WPSSO JSON Free / Standard Features</h3>

-* Extends the features of the WPSSO Core.
+* Extends the features of the WPSSO Core plugin.

 * Provides Schema JSON-LD markup (aka Structured Data) for the following Schema types (other Schema types are available in the Premium version):